apache/echarts-doc/README.md

 {{ /target }}

-USE (USE A PREDEFINED TEXT BLOCK):
+--- USE (USE A PREDEFINED TEXT BLOCK) ---
 {{ use: a_predefined_block_name_1 }}
 {{ use: a_predefined_block_name_2(
     varA = ${myVarX},